blackwut/LBMCL/README.md

 DUMP_F     = false      # dump the f at each simulation step
 ```

-The makefile provides some targets to compile and test the simulation:
+The Makefile provides some targets to compile and test the simulation:
 ```bash
 # Compile
 make